-Through the Erasmus Programe, european universities are encouraged to organized their student’s mobility, strengthening cooperation ties between higher education institutions, but also with businesses and all kind of institutions present in the job market.
+Through the Erasmus+ Programme, European Universities are encouraged to organize their students’ mobility, strengthening cooperation ties between higher education institutions, but also with businesses and all kinds of institutions present in the job market.

-This action is directed to promote European’s extent on higher education, promoting transnational cooperation among institutions, fostering European mobility, improving transparency and studies academic recognition all over Europe.
-This way, the action enrichens the institution’s educational context.
+This action is meant to promote the European scope on higher education, encouraging transnational cooperation among institutions, fostering European mobility, and improving academic transparency and recognition in all of the European Union.
+As such, the institutions see their educational contexts enriched.

-The Programme offers carrying out a studying period with full academic recognition at a higher education institution based in a European Union Country, Turkey, Norway, Iceland, Liechtenstein, Croatia or the former Yugoslav Republic of Macedonia.
+The Programme provides the attendance of a study period, with full academic recognition, at a higher education institution based in an European Union Country, Turkey, Norway, Iceland, Liechtenstein, Croatia or the former Yugoslav Republic of Macedonia.

-The Erasmus+ Programme allows students to benefit from an international experience that will not only value them academically and scientifically, but also through the enrichment of their linguistic, cultural and educational knowledge about other European countries as well as their language skills.
+The Erasmus+ Programme allows students to benefit from an international experience that will not only enhance them academically and scientifically, but also improve their cultural and educational knowledge about other European countries as well as their language skills.

-The Erasmus Programme allows students to carry out more than one mobility period per studying cycle as long as:
+The Erasmus+ Programme allows students to carry out more than one mobility period per study cycle as long as:

-In addition, each School may establish its own selection and serialization criteria, according to each degrees’ specificities.
+In addition, each School may establish its own selection and seriation criteria, according to each degrees’ specificities.

-The application procedure takes place normally between december and april (as the case may be of your School) of the school year previous to the school year during which the mobility will be carried out.
-Some Schools may have a pre-application moment or different application deadlines, while also organizing informative sessions to enlighten and motivate the potential Erasmus students.
+The application procedure usually takes place between December and April (as may be the case for your School) of the school year previous to the school year during which the mobility will be carried out.
+Some Schools may have a pre-application period or different application deadlines, while also organizing informative sessions to enlighten and motivate potential Erasmus students.

-The applicant must contact his Erasmus/International Office, in order to gather information about application deadlines, eligibility and selection criteria and which foreign universities maintain valid Bilateral Agreements in his field of study.
+The applicant must contact his Erasmus/International Office, in order to gather information about application deadlines, eligibility and selection criteria and learn which foreign universities have valid Bilateral Agreements in her/his field of study.

 Step by Step: